Cougar

+The cougar (Puma concolor) (/ˈkuːgər/, KOO-gər), also called puma, mountain lion, catamount, and panther, is a large small cat native to the Americas.
+It inhabits North, Central and South America, making it the most widely distributed wild, terrestrial mammal in the Western Hemisphere, and one of the most widespread in the world.
+Its range spans Yukon, British Columbia and Alberta in Canada, the Rocky Mountains and areas in the western United States.
+Further south, its range extends through Mexico to the Amazon rainforest and the southern Andes Mountains in Patagonia.
+It is an adaptable generalist species, occurring in most American habitat types.
+It prefers habitats with dense underbrush and rocky areas for stalking but also lives in open areas.

-The cougar is an ambush predator that pursues a wide variety of prey.
-Primary food sources are ungulates, particularly deer, but it also hunts smaller prey such as rodents.
-It prefers habitats with dense underbrush and rocky areas for stalking, but also lives in open areas.
-Cougars are territorial and live at low population densities.
+The cougar is largely solitary.
+Its activity pattern varies from diurnality and cathemerality to crepuscularity and nocturnality between protected and non-protected areas, and is apparently correlated with the presence of other predators, prey species, livestock and humans.
+It is an ambush predator that pursues a wide variety of prey.
+Ungulates, particularly deer, are its primary prey, but it also hunts rodents.
+It is territorial and lives at low population densities.
 Individual home ranges depend on terrain, vegetation and abundance of prey.
-While large, it is not always the apex predator in its range, yielding prey it has killed to American black bears, grizzly bears and packs of wolves.
+While large, it is not always the dominant apex predator in its range, yielding prey to other predators.
 It is reclusive and mostly avoids people.
-Fatal attacks on humans are rare, but increased in North America as more people entered cougar habitat and built farms.
+Fatal attacks on humans are rare but increased in North America as more people entered cougar habitat and built farms.

-Intensive hunting following European colonization of the Americas and ongoing human development into cougar habitat has caused the cougar populations to drop in most parts of its historical range.
-In particular, the eastern cougar population is considered to have been mostly extirpated in eastern North America at the beginning of the 20th century, with the exception of the isolated Florida panther subpopulation.
+The cougar is listed as Least Concern on the IUCN Red List.
+Intensive hunting following European colonization of the Americas and ongoing human development into cougar habitat has caused populations to decline in most parts of its historical range.
+In particular, the eastern cougar population is considered to be mostly locally extinct in eastern North America since the early 20th century, with the exception of the isolated Florida panther subpopulation.